cisco-asp-web/LTRMSI-3000/lab_1/lab_1-guide.md

 * Access all devices in the lab
 * Deployed the XRd network topology
-* Familiarity with the lab topology
-* Familiarity with containerlab
+* Basic familiarity with containerlab
 * Confirm IPv4 and IPv6 connectivity
 * Confirm SRv6 Locators